Medical Chaperones

 At UC San Diego Health, we value your trust and are here to ensure your experience is safe, respectful and compassionate.
 Here's what you can expect:

-• Permission and respect: Your provider will ask for your permission before any physical contact and will explain each step.
-You have the right to refuse or stop the exam or procedure at any time.
+• Permission and respect: You will be asked for consent before any physical contact; you may pause or stop the exam or procedure at any time.

-• Hand hygiene and safety: Providers and staff will wash their hands before and after delivering care, and gloves will be worn before any physical contact.
+• Hand hygiene and safety: Staff will wash their hands and wear gloves when appropriate.

 • Chaperone support: A trained medical chaperone will be provided for all sensitive exams and procedures, or upon request.